mtkresearch/generative-fusion-decoding/README.md

 ## Configuration

-Inside `config_files/model` folder, there are configuration for GFD and Whisper model, including Traditional Chinese and English for both models.
+There are configurations for GFD and Whisper model under `config_files/model`, including Traditional Chinese and English for both models.
 - GFD:
    - Traditional Chinese: `gfd-asr-zhtw.yaml`
    - English: `gfd-asr-en.yaml`
 - Whisper:
-   - Traditional Chinese: `gfd-asr-zhtw.yaml`
+   - Traditional Chinese: `whisper-zhtw.yaml`
-   - English: `gfd-asr-en.yaml`
+   - English: `whisper-en.yaml`

 In `config_files/prompt`, it also includes task-specific configurations of Automatic Speech Recognition (ASR) and Language Model (LLM) prompts for `gfd`.
 The naming rule for prompt configuration file is `{short version dataset name}_prompt.yaml`.

 The general configuration files `gfd-asr-zhtw.yaml` and `gfd-asr-en.yaml` contain various configuration options.
 Below are the meanings and choices for each argument, divided into three parts based on the likelihood of needing to reset them.

-### Arguments that most likely should be reset
+### Core Arguments

 - **`asr_model_path`**: Path to the Automatic Speech Recognition (ASR) model for speech recognition.